jim60105/docker-stable-diffusion-webui/README.md

 ### Use the forge version

 There's a special version `forge` which is based on the `main` branch of [lllyasviel/stable-diffusion-webui-forge](https://github.com/lllyasviel/stable-diffusion-webui-forge).
+The `forge` image rebuilds weekly to keep up with the latest changes.

 | Image tag | Code version                                                                                                                |
 |-----------|-----------------------------------------------------------------------------------------------------------------------------|